Chapter Four: Residential Life

 No signage may be hung within the residence halls without express approval from Housing and Residential Life.
 All signage, for approved events, must be delivered to the Office of Housing and Residential Life for processing.
 It will then be hung by the Residential Life staff.

-- In order to utilize a Residence Hall Public space, you will need to request use of the room 48 hours prior to the event that you are planning.
-Requests can be sent to firstname.lastname@example.org in order to request the space.
+To utilize a Residence Hall Public space, you will need to request use of the room 72 hours (3 business days) prior to the event that you are planning.
+Requests can be sent to firstname.lastname@example.org to request the space.
 These locations which are available for use include: Activity Room (University Hall), Conference Room (University Hall), Study Room (University Hall), Compass Room (Barnum Hall), Game Room (Barnum/Seeley Hall).